iversc/Minecraft-Save-Seed-Reader/README.txt

 This program reads and displays the seed from all found minecraft Save files.
 Just select a world's name from the dropdown list that shows up to get that world's seed.

 If you do not see your save files, or if you get an error stating the saves aren't found, try locating the Minecraft saves folder manually, either in the popup or by opening the Help menu and choosing "Select MC Save Location".
-Do NOT use the folder containing the level.dat file; (i.e. if your world is named World1, do NOT choose the World1 folder).
-Instead, choose the folder that THAT folder is in(in our example, choose the folder that World1 is in).
+You have to select the 'saves' folder, not any of the world folders in the 'saves' folder.